bitwes/Gut/documentation/docs/Export-Test-Results.md

 # Export Test Results
-<div class="gutwarning">This page has not been updated for GUT 9.0.0 or Godot 4.
-There could be incorrect information here.</div>

 You can export test results in the JUnit XML format specified [here](https://llg.cubic.org/docs/junit/).
 You can specify a file name to export to, or kick off an export in a [post-run hook](Hooks).